-This process, which is carried out annually and coordinated by the Internal Audit, makes it possible to obtain the Company's Risk Map.
-From this map the most important risks are extracted and these, along with the main changes with regard to the previous year, are presented to the Audit Committee for discussion and approval.
+This process, which is carried out annually, makes it possible to obtain the company's Risk Map.
+From this map, the most important risks are extracted and these, along with the main changes with regard to the previous year, are presented to the Audit Committee for discussion and approval.